HGVSnomenclature/VarNomen/_recommendations/general.md

 		*	duplicating insertions are described as duplications, not as insertions
 	*	"**inv**" indicates an **inversion**; c.76_83inv (for detailes see [_DNA_](/recommendations/DNA/variant/inversion), [_RNA_](/recommendations/RNA/variant/inversion))
 	*	"**con**" indicates a **conversion**; c.123_678conNM_004006.1:c.123_678 (for detailes see [_DNA_](/recommendations/DNA/variant/conversion), [_RNA_](/recommendations/RNA/variant/conversion), [_protein_](/recommendations/protein/variant/conversion))
+*	variant type descriptions are **prioritised**
+	:	When a description is possible according to several types, the preferred description is: (1) deletion, (2) inversion, (3) duplication, (4) conversion, (5) insertion.
+When a variant can be described as a duplication or an insertion, prioritisation determines it is a duplication.
 *	when describing genes or proteins, only **approved [HGNC gene symbols](http://www.genenames.org)** should be used.

 * * *